adaptyteam/adapty-docs/versioned_docs/version-3.0/paywall-product-block.md

 ## Showing extra plans in a bottom sheet

-To keep things simple on your paywall, you can hide some products.
-To show them, the user will need to click a button (like "View more plans" or any label you prefer) which will open the products in a sliding bottom sheet.
-This helps users focus on your top options first, while still allowing them to explore other plans if they want.
-It's a great way to make the paywall cleaner and improve conversions.
+To simplify your paywall, you can hide some products and display them only when users click a button (like "View More Plans" or any label you choose).
+This action opens a sliding bottom sheet with the hidden products.
+This setup helps users focus on your main options first, while still giving them the flexibility to explore additional plans if they’re interested.
+It’s a effective way to declutter the paywall and potentially boost conversions.

 Here’s how: